Emanuel Tov: Education

-Tov earned his primary studies at Boerhaaveschool and continued at Kohnstamm School, in South Amsterdam.
-At the age of 12, Tov started studying Latin and Greek language at Spinoza Lyceum, where he knew his future wife Lika Aa.
-At the age of 18, he finished his studies at a "gymnasium", where he learned classical and modern European languages, and at the same time learned Hebrew at Talmud Torah from his Bar Mitzvah.
+Tov studied at Boerhaaveschool and then at Kohnstamm School, in South Amsterdam.
+At the age of 12, Tov started studying Latin and Greek language at the Spinoza Lyceum, where he met his future wife Lika Aa.
+At the age of 18, he finished his studies at a gymnasium, where he learned classical and modern European languages, and at the same time learned Hebrew at a Talmud Torah from his Bar Mitzvah.

 Tov spent a year in Israel (from 1959 to 1960) at Machon L'Madrichei Chutz La'Aretz, studying for leadership in the youth movement Habonim.
 He sang in the choir and learned to play the flute.
-Tov then returns to the Netherlands.
+Tov then returned to the Netherlands.

-Tov decides to return to study at the Hebrew University of Jerusalem in October 1961.
-In 1964 he completed B.A. in Bible and Greek literature, and in 1967 he received his M.A. in Hebrew Bible, while serving also as an assistant in the Bible Dept. and at the Hebrew University Bible Project.
+In October 1961, Tov decided to return to Israel to study at the Hebrew University of Jerusalem.
+In 1964 he completed his B.A. in Bible and Greek literature, and in 1967 he received his M.A. in Hebrew Bible, while serving also as an assistant in the Bible Dept. and at the Hebrew University Bible Project.
 In 1967–1969, he continued his studies at the Dept. for Near Eastern Studies and Languages at Harvard University.
-His dissertation, written under the guidance of Professors Shemaryahu Talmon of the Hebrew University and Frank Moore Cross of Harvard University, was submitted to the Hebrew University in 1973 as "The Septuagint Translation of Jeremiah and Baruch" (summa cum laude), awarded him the degree of PhD at the Hebrew University.
+His dissertation, written under the guidance of Professors Shemaryahu Talmon of the Hebrew University and Frank Moore Cross of Harvard University, was submitted to the Hebrew University in 1973 as "The Septuagint Translation of Jeremiah and Baruch" (summa cum laude), earned him a PhD from the Hebrew University.

-Upon his return to Israel, he served as an "assistant" at the University of Haifa and at the Hebrew University.
+Upon his return to Israel, he worked as an assistant at the University of Haifa and at the Hebrew University.

 Teaching

-In 1986, he was appointed Professor at the Hebrew University and in 1990 he became the J. L. Magnes Professor of Bible Studies.
-Served as visiting Professor at the Universities of Oxford, Uppsala, Doshisha (Kyoto), Macquarie and Sydney (Australia), Stellenbosch (South Africa), Vrije Universiteit (Amsterdam), University of Pennsylvania (Philadelphia), the Pontifical Gregorian University (Rome), Halle (Germany), the Protestants Theologische Universiteit (Amsterdam), and the Pontificial Biblical University (Rome).
-He stayed at Institutes for Advanced Studies at the Hebrew University in Jerusalem, NIAS (the Netherlands), Annenberg (Philadelphia), Oxford Centre for Postgraduate Hebrew Studies and the Lichtenberg Kolleg (Göttingen, Germany).
+In 1986, he was appointed professor at the Hebrew University, and in 1990 he became the J. L. Magnes Professor of Bible Studies.
+Served as visiting professor at the Universities of Oxford, Uppsala, Doshisha (Kyoto), Macquarie and Sydney, Stellenbosch, Vrije Universiteit, University of Pennsylvania, the Pontifical Gregorian University, Halle in Germany, the Protestants Theologische Universiteit and the Pontificial Biblical University.
+He stayed at Institutes for Advanced Studies at the Hebrew University in Jerusalem, NIAS, Annenberg in the US, Oxford Centre for Postgraduate Hebrew Studies and the Lichtenberg Kolleg in Germany.